microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContract.md

 ## Description

-the `Get-EntraContract` cmdlet gets a contract information associated to a partner tenant.
+The `Get-EntraContract` cmdlet gets a contract information associated to a partner tenant.

 The contract object contains the following attributes: